-This article first appeared in my column with the Business Daily on February 10, 2019
+This article first appeared in my weekly column with the Business Daily on May 19, 2019

 Anzetse Were is a development economist